positive-response/jpetGeant/docs/PARAMETERS.md

  `/jpetmc/event/ShowProgress`
 * Give nema point number to simulate (1-6):
  `/jpetmc/source/nema`
+* Simulate all nema points at once with the same acitivity:
+ `/jpetmc/source/nema/mixed`
+* Set weight of a given nema point, when simulating all points:
+ /jpetmc/source/nema/mixed/setWeight [point] [weight - int from 0 to infty, when 0 is removing given point]`
 * set parameters of gamma beam:
  `/jpetmc/source/gammaBeam/setEnergy setPosition setMomentum`
 * set parameters of the isotope source, shape, if cylinder: radius, z-lenght (half):